MrHighVoltage/osic-tool-collection/README.md

 ## Monte-Carlo Simulation with Ngspice
 Strg + Left click on SimulatePARALLEL in schematic to start run!
 ### inv_mc_tb.sch
-Example schematic for parallelisation of Monte-Carlo simulations with ngspice
+Example schematic for parallelisation of Monte-Carlo simulations with ngspice IHP-SG13G2 PDK is used in this example.
 ### ngspice_parallel_mc.py
 Python tool for parallelisation of Monte-Carlo simulations with ngspice